Olympics-Equestrian-Britain's Townend retains lead, Germany's Jung falls back | Sports-Games

 Olympics-Equestrian-Britain's Townend retains lead, Germany's Jung falls back

-Jung, who bagged individal gold both at the Rio and London Games and celebrated his 39th birthday on Saturday by coming first in the dressage test https://www.reuters.com/lifestyle/sports/equestrian-german-birthday-boy-michael-jung-takes-eventing-lead-2021-07-31/#:~:text=TOKYO%2C%20July%2031%20(Reuters),of%20the%20three-test%20discipline, was penalised after knocking down an obstacle in the cross country event - a 4.4 km (2.7 mile) course dotted with 36 fences, drop-offs and ponds to negotiate at speeds of around 34 km per hour (21 miles per hour).
-Equestrian sports do not differentiate between athletes and horses on the basis of gender or sex and athletes over the age of 50 often win medals.
+Jung, who bagged individual gold both at the Rio and London Games and celebrated his 39th birthday on Saturday by coming first in the dressage test https://www.reuters.com/lifestyle/sports/equestrian-german-birthday-boy-michael-jung-takes-eventing-lead-2021-07-31/#:~:text=TOKYO%2C%20July%2031%20(Reuters),of%20the%20three-test%20discipline, was penalised after knocking down an obstacle in the cross country event - a 4.4 km (2.7 mile) course dotted with 36 fences, drop-offs and ponds to negotiate at speeds of around 34 km per hour (21 miles per hour).
+"I am certainly disappointed about the 11 (penalty) points.

 Britain's world number one Oliver Townend on Sunday retained his lead in the equestrian eventing, keeping a clean sheet on the cross-country course, while reigning Olympic champion Michael Jung from Germany fell back to a disappointing 10th place.
 After completing two of the three disciplines making up eventing - also known as horse triathlon - Britain is on course for team gold, with Australia in the silver medal position and France in bronze.